frctl/fractal-docs/docs/guide/cli/custom-commands.md

 ## An example custom command

-An simple custom command to list all the components in the project, together with their status, is shown below.
+A simple custom command to list all the components in the project, together with their status, is shown below.
 This would typically be registered in your [project settings file](../project-settings.html).

 ```js
 // fractal.config.js